Turmeric for Post-Workout Pain: Research on Recovery & Inflammation

 - Changes in muscle tension after exertion

-- Fluid shifts that affect muscle sensitivity
+- Fluid shifts that influence muscle sensitivity

-Why Turmeric Is Studied for Post-Workout Pain
+---Why Turmeric Is Studied for Post-Workout Pain

 - Inflammatory cytokines